Graduate House, Melbourne: Live at Graduate House

-In a mature environment, graduate students pursue their studies, advance their career through living and meeting with colleagues from around the world, and make life-long friends.
-They also meet and network with renowned visiting academics, specialists and intellects from around the world and from all disciplines.

-Graduate House provides meals, housekeeping and laundry facilities.

 Graduate House comprises three linked buildings along Leicester Street, and offsite bedsit single apartments in Barry Street and Barkly Place.
 The newest wing is the Stella Langford wing fronted by three terrace facades and holding three new conference and event rooms and luxury apartments.
-The middle section (main building) contains offices, conference rooms, and a restaurant and bar on the ground floor, together with three floors of rooms with separate bathrooms and a multi-story car park.
+The middle section (main building) contains offices, conference rooms, and a restaurant and bar on the ground floor, together with three floors of rooms with separate bathrooms and a multi-storey car park.
 The oldest section retains the comfort and elegance of its long history.
 It contains resident facilities (kitchen, dining room, lounge) together with a library and rooms with shared bathrooms.

-Meet at Graduate House

-Graduate House has meeting and function spaces and services that can cater for numbers ranging from 2 to 300.